ateeb-ali/Ignite-DPCH2026-Workshop-Writeups/README.md

 Thanks to Ignite – National Technology Fund, Trillium Information Security Systems the mentors, and everyone involved in the **Digital Pakistan Cyber Hackathon 2026** workshop for providing the opportunity to learn and practice cybersecurity in a hands-on environment.

 ---
+> Web-based challenges have their flags redacted as every player gets different flags.
 **Happy Hacking! 🚩**